CodyTolene/pip-terminal/README.md

 ## Wrapping Up <a name="wrapping-up"></a>

-Thank you to Bethesda & The Wand Company for such a fun device to tinker with, I'm having a lot of fun with this project as embedded systems are a passion of mine.
+Thank you to Bethesda & The Wand Company for such a fun device to tinker with!
 If you have any questions, please let me know by opening an issue [here][url-new-issue].

 | Type                                                                      | Info                                                           |